nagadomi/kaggle-cifar10-torch7/README.md

 ### Bug

-`global_contrast_normalization` in `./lib/preprocessing.lua` is wrong implementation (This function is just z-score). but I was using this implementation in the competition.
+`global_contrast_normalization` in `./lib/preprocessing.lua` is incorrect implementation (This function is just z-score). but I was using this implementation in the competition.

 ## Figure